Dorothy Pearson Twist. Cowichan Valley Museum and Archives. #2014.7.5.1.

 Dorothy Twist was born in 1884 in Prescot, near Liverpool, in Lancashire, U.K., the second of five children of Julia Payne and Pearson Gill Twist.
 Their father was a potter, as his father Edward had been.
 The family pottery, founded by Dorothy’s great grandfather John Twist on Kemble Street, went out of business in 1893, “bringing an end to pottery manufacture in the town” (“Prescot Pottery”).
 When Pearson next appears, in the 1901 census, he was a woollen manufacturer’s agent.
 Dorothy, 16, is identified there as a “Pupil (Student) Teacher” (a teacher in training?)
 In Kelly’s 1905 Directory, Pearson is listed as a commercial traveller.
 In the 1911 census, Dorothy is a Shorthand & Type Writing Clerk at the University of Liverpool.
 Then 26, she was living with her Aunt Maude.

 Why the Twist family left their ancestral haunts to settle on Vancouver Island is not clear.
 They followed the common practise of chain migration.
 Early in 1911, Dorothy’s brother Hugh Pearson Twist, 22, immigrated via the SS Canada from Liverpool to Halifax.
 A mechanic by occupation, he was bound for Victoria.
 Hugh appears in the 1912 Victoria city directory as a machinist working for Victoria Machinery Depot.
 Dorothy followed him out in September 1912.
 In the 1913 directory she is listed as a stenographer with the Imperial Bank, living at 86 Dallas Road in Victoria, while Hugh lived on Topaz Avenue.
-In April of the same year, the rest of the family, including Aunt Maude, immigrated to Vancouver Island and at some point settled at Shawnigan Lake.
+In April of the same year, the rest of the family, including Aunt Maude, immigrated to Vancouver Island and settled at Shawnigan Lake.
 Their intended occupation was farming; Pearson was “retired.”
 In 1914, Dorothy was living in Colquitz; she held her job as a steno with the Imperial Bank into 1915.

 How Dorothy Twist became committed to war service has not come to light, but her decision to join the Voluntary Aid Detachment (V.A.D.) was one shared by some 2,000 Canadians, mostly women, who served as “VADs” during the Great War.
 (Only a select few were invited to work in England.)
 The V.A.D. was, writes historian Linda J. Quiney, a route young women could take into war service that did not involve years of training to become a nurse.
 Like many others, Twist took the St. John Ambulance Association short-courses in First Aid and Home Nursing.
 The St. John Ambulance Association was “the Ambulance Department of the Order of the Hospital of St. John of Jerusalem in England.”
 The Order of St John dates from the eleventh century.
 It is likewise a parent of the Red Cross movement.
 The Canadian branch was organized in 1910.
 (Spring 1918 War Work) By 1915 St John Ambulance associations (for VADs) and brigades (for trained nurses) had sprung up in many Canadian centres.
 Their common mission was to support the difficult process of removing wounded soldiers from the battleground (safe passage guaranteed by the Geneva Convention) and caring for them along the way to treatment and, hopefully, recovery.